Hadi Choopan: Bodybuilding career

 Despite the demanding work, Choopan developed an interest in bodybuilding at an early age.
 In 2002, Choopan initiated his training under coach Jamshid Owji, lifting 5 kg weights due to his smaller stature.
 Over time, he made steady progress.
 Within three years of pursuing professional bodybuilding, Choopan secured a third-place finish in a national competition and achieved success in local contests within Fars Province.
 In 2005, he won his first national title, marking his rise in the sport.

 In 2013, Choopan's career took a significant step forward when he began training with Ali Ne’mati.
 His accomplishments included winning the WBPF Asia Championships in 2013 and continued success at the WBPF World Bodybuilding Championships in 2013, 2014, and 2015.

 In 2017, he began training with coach Hany Rambod and secured a gold medal at the 2017 Mr. Olympia Amateur.
 Despite a few setbacks the same year, he gained international recognition as "The Persian Wolf".

 Choopan faced difficulties obtaining a U.S. Visa, preventing him from participating in major international events in 2018.
 However, he successfully resolved these issues in 2019, won the IFBB Vancouver Pro and placed third in his Mr. Olympia debut and won the People's Champion Award at the show.

 Choopan went on to take 4th and 3rd places at the show in 2020 and 2021, and won the People's Champion Award for the second time in 2021.
 In 2022, Choopan won the Mr. Olympia title by defeating 26 competitors and succeeded Big Ramy.
 However, he lost the title to Derek Lunsford in 2023, taking second place at the show.

 During the 2023 Mr Olympia finals, Choopan received both support and criticism from the bodybuilding community.
 Soon after the reading of the results, Choopan removed his silver second-place medal and walked off stage, which many cited as poor sportsmanship.
 Following this, much of Choopan's fanbase also received significant criticism for their online vitriol towards Derek Lunsford after his victory, including threats towards Derek's family which Derek himself was forced to address.

 Public image

 In February 2023, a statue was erected in his name in his home country of Iran.

 Personal life

 Choopan is married and has three children.

-Choopan is a Muslim and fasts during the month of Ramadan.
+Choopan is a Twelver Shia Muslim and fasts during the month of Ramadan.

 He has his own YouTube channel, Hadi Choopan.